aras62/vision-based-prediction/metrics/trajectory_metrics.md

 <pre>
 @InProceedings{Bai_2015_ICRA,
-    author = "Bai, Haoyu and Cai, Shaojun and Ye, Nan and Hsu, David and Lee, Wee Sun", title = "Intention-Aware Online Pomdp Planning For Autonomous Driving In A Crowd", booktitle = "ICRA",
+    author = "Bai, Haoyu and Cai, Shaojun and Ye, Nan and Hsu, David and Lee, Wee Sun", title = "Intention-Aware Online {POMDP} Planning For Autonomous Driving In A Crowd", booktitle = "ICRA",
     year = "2015"
 }